 What Can I Study on the Pre-University Summer School?

-Please note that students are allocated to their preferred course on a first come, first served basis upon payment of fees.
+Each module page below contains more information about classes, teaching patterns and assessment.
+Modules are allocated on a first come first serve basis upon payment of fees.
 Read the information on our How to Apply page to find out more.

-Classes take place every day, with approximately 40 hours of contact over the two week period.
-Teaching takes place on our central Waterloo and Strand campuses which are located a short walking distance from the accommodation.
+Classes take place every day, with approximately 40 hours of contact over the two-week period.
+Teaching takes place on our centrally based Waterloo and Strand campuses which are located a short walking distance from the accommodation.

-The courses have an interactive approach and, for example, may include discussion groups and seminars, scenarios, role play, simulation games and Q&A sessions with guest speakers.
+The classes have an interactive approach and could include discussion groups and seminars, scenarios, role play, simulation games and Q&A sessions with guest speakers.
 The style of teaching will differ depending on the course and subject but may include lectures and seminars, group study, interactive group exercises and the use of film and audio-visual material.

-Students will also enjoy at least one excursion which is designed to complement classroom study and to show how their subject resonates within London.
-In the past these excursions have included visits to the United Nations International Maritime Organisation, an exhibition at the British Museum and a trip to meet with a group of local young entrepreneurs.
+Our pre-university modules make use of excursions to complement classes and each module will include at least one excursion.
+In the past these excursions have included visits to the Royal Courts of Justice, an exhibition at the British Museum and a trip to meet with a group of local young entrepreneurs.

 Submit your application